siferati/intellwheels_nav/README.md

 Describes the wheelchair 3d robot model.

-* `wheelchair.launch` - loads the robot description and publishes the joints and robot state.
+* `wheelchair.launch` - loads the robot description and publishes the joints and robot states.
 * `debug.launch` - useful for debugging the robot model.
 Spawns the wheelchair in an empty gazebo world with manual steering.

 ### intellwheels_gazebo_nav

-Navigates the wheelchair in a gazebo world.
+Navigates the wheelchair in the lab gazebo world.

 * `main.launch` - launches everything.

 ### intellwheels_nav

-Navigates the wheelchair in a stage world.
+Navigates the wheelchair in the lab stage world.

 * `main.launch` - launches everything.